ShulzhenkoPetr/PSC-Pattern-Classification/README.md

 This is the front page and main branch of our Scientific Collective Project on the topic - Pattern Classification for market prediction.<br />
 For now there are 3 branches:<br />
 main <br />
-X20_version - with the code and work of X20 <br />
-X20_analysis -  where you can find slightly modified X20 code for analysis of his performance and results of this
+X20_analysis -  where you can find modified X20 code for analysis of its performance and results <br /> model - This branch contains our final version of the model code